Tensor invariants for classical groups revisited: Abstract

 \section{Abstract}

 We reconsider an old problem, namely the dimension of the $G$-invariant subspace in $V^{\otimes p} \otimes V^{*\otimes q}$, where $G$ is one of the classical groups $\GL(V)$, $\SL(V)$, $\O(V)$, $\SO(V)$, or $\Sp(V)$.
 Spanning sets for the invariant subspace have long been well known, but linear bases are more delicate.
-Beginning in the broader setting of polynomial invariants, we write down multigraded linear bases which we realize as certain arc diagrams (which may include hyperedges); then the bases for tensor invariants are obtained by restricting our attention to the diagrams that are 1-regular.
-We survey the many equivalent ways --- some old, some new --- to enumerate these diagrams.
+The main contribution of this paper is a combinatorial realization of linear bases via standard Young tableaux and arc diagrams, in a uniform manner for all five classical groups.
+As a secondary contribution, we survey the many equivalent ways --- some old, some new --- to enumerate the elements in these bases.

 \subjclass[2020]{Primary 05E10; Secondary 16W22, 05A19}

 \keywords{Tensor invariants, classical groups, arc diagrams, standard Young tableaux, standard monomials, RSK correspondence}